 Peculiarities of incorporation

-Minimum requirement for the company structure - 1 person (non-resident is acceptable).
-S/he can simultaneously hold three mandatory positions - be a shareholder, director and anti-money laundering compliance officer.
+Minimum requirement for the company structure is 1 person (non-resident is acceptable).
+S/he can simultaneously hold three mandatory positions - a shareholder, director and anti-money laundering compliance officer.
 The latter position requires experience and a certificate of authorization.

 Documents to get a license

-To get a license, you have to pay a registration fee, open a bank account.
-It is mandatory to provide:
+To get a license, you have to pay a registration fee and open a bank account.
+It is mandatory to provide the following:

 - Address of physical office in Lithuania and virtual office;